KULeuven-Diepenbeek/osc-course/content/ch5-debugging/debugging-gdb.md

 - Right-click in the main window -> "New Display" to add variables by name to watch (for instance `buf` and `password`, as shown).
 You can also watch references to functions - any valid `gdb`-style expression will do.

 {{% task %}}
-Take a moment to fiddle with `ddd`.
+Take a moment to fiddle with `ddd` after correctly installing it.
 Try to inspect the same heap variable as the previous exercises, but this time visualize them in the main window.
 It should be (slightly) easier to accomplish.
 {{% /task %}}